usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 Practical guides help:

-* Standardize quality while allowing for local adaptation.
+* Standardize quality while allowing for local adaptation
-* Onboard new team members faster.
+* Onboard new team members faster
-* Support decision-making in complex or unfamiliar situations.
+* Support decision-making in complex or unfamiliar situations
-* Preserve institutional knowledge.
+* Preserve institutional knowledge
-* Promotes user-centered thinking.
+* Promotes user-centered thinking

-### Creating Your Own: What Makes a Guide Practical
+### Creating your own: What makes a guide practical

 Here’s what separates a practical guide from a dense report or policy doc: